yui/yeti/README.md

 Then subsequent Yeti commands will dispatch tests to all browsers pointed at the test page at that moment:

     $ yeti datasource/tests/datasource.html
+    Waiting for results.
+When you're done, hit Ctrl-C to exit.
     ✖  http://localhost:8000/project/1278285667/Users/rburke/working/yui/yui3/src/datasource/tests/datasource.html
     From: Mozilla/5.0 (Macintosh; U; Intel Mac OS X 10.6; en-US; rv:1.9.2.3) Gecko/20100401 Firefox/3.0.6  0 passed
       1 failed